-Eligible graduates are entitled to receive one cdiploma and one transcript at the time of graduation without charge within ten (10) days of program completion.
+Eligible graduates are entitled to receive one diploma and one transcript at the time of graduation without charge within ten (10) days of program completion.
 Additional transcripts are available for \$10.00 each, payable in advance.
-IOT does not issue transcripts for students who have defaulted on their student accounts.

 Upon written request from the students, IOT will provide a copy of their transcript to authorized, designated recipients.
 IOT adheres strictly to the Family Education Rights and Privacy Act (FERPA) of 1974, Federal Law 93-380 and does not release grade information regarding any student without the student's signed authorization.